switalskiadam/blount-technical-test/readme.md

 1. Perfrom a exploratory data analysis on the existing dataset.
 Please list your findings along with the code showcasing your results.
 Please use SQL or a Jupyter (python) notebook.
 Limit the commentary here to no more than 5 key bullet points.
 Sub-bullets can be used to help explain or elaborate on the key bullet points if necessary.
 2. Generate and execute the DDL required to create a view that joins all 3 tables together.
 Please provide the DDL as your solution.
 3. Determine the number 4 ranked products based on total sales by year.
 Please provide SQL statement that returns your answer.
-    - Based on the answer from number 3, based on the product costs in the table please determine which of the two products is more profitable.
+    - Based on the answer from number 3, based on the product costs in the table please determine which of the two products generates the most profit.
 Provide an answer using a SQL statement.

         | Item | Cost |
         | ---- | ---- |